ashaabrizvi/GRIP-at-The-Sparks-Foundation/README.md

 # GRIP-at-The-Sparks-Foundation

-This repository all the work of the Graduate Rotational Internship Program at The Sparks Foundation.
+This repository contains all the work of the Graduate Rotational Internship Program at The Sparks Foundation.

 There were four tasks as following :